XARAMBIT/Counter-Strike-Panorama-Backgrounds/README.md

 - Create backup of 'sirocco.webm'
 (Copy and rename to sirocco.bak in same directory)
 - Overwrite sirocco.webm with any video
+If you lost original sirocco.webm, delete the one you have and verify integrity of game files.
+You can also get the original sirocco.webm from this repository

 Sirocco is the video currently used at the main menu.
 That means you need to overwrite sirocco.webm